StateArchivesOfNorthCarolina/ratom-server/README.rst

 Note: This will deploy the image with the ``:latest`` tag.
 Normally, CI/CD will deploy a tag with a commit sha to ensure the that the Kubernetes ``Deployment`` updates the underlying pods.
-You can override the ``CONTAINER_IMAGE_TAG`` on the command line, if needed, to deploy a different image::
+You can override the ``k8s_container_image_tag`` on the command line, if needed, to deploy a different image::

-    ansible-playbook deploy.yaml -e CONTAINER_IMAGE_TAG=my-docker-tag
+    ansible-playbook deploy.yaml -l gcp-staging -e k8s_container_image_tag=my-docker-tag

 You can see the available images in the GCR repo for this project in GCP: